COMPASS Mentoring Program

 For more information on the program see here.

-The program is a joined endeavour of the seven Helmholtz Centers in the research field "Earth and Environment".
+The program is a joined endeavour of the seven Helmholtz Centers in the research field "Earth and Environment" and collaborating partner Helmholtz centers.

 The 18-month program consists of 4 workshops specifically tailored to career situations in science and science management, regular meetings between the program participants and their mentors and networking with the peer group.
 The workshop trainers will guide the mentees to find a fitting mentor for their individual concerns and develop a successful mentoring relationship.